foucar/CASS/README.md

 * Push the code into descriptive branches, so that they can be reviewed by the principle developer to be merged to master.

-* One can check into tmp/branchname.
+* One can check in to tmp/branchname.
 If you need write access to other branches ask the principle developer.

+* Alternatively you can sent patches to the principle developer.

 * Make sure the pushed code compiles.
   - if you made changes to the project, so that it will probably